Ninaithen Vandhai: Release and reception

-Ninaithen Vandhai was initially planned to be released in December 1997, during the Christmas, but was postponed to be released on 10 April 1998, to avoid clash with another Vijay starrer, Kadhalukku Mariyadhai, which was filmed only after this movie, although that was released before this movie, in December 1997.
+Ninaithen Vandhai was initially planned to be released in December 1997, during the Christmas, but was postponed to be released on 10 April 1998, to avoid clash with another Vijay starrer, Kadhalukku Mariyadhai, which was filmed only after this film, although that was released before this film, in December 1997.
 D. S. Ramanujam of The Hindu wrote, "Debutant director K. Selvabharathi sets a brisk pace throughout, bringing out the finer moments of the love-struck trio with adequate situations".
 Ananda Vikatan gave the film a score of 35 out of 100.
 R. P. R. of Kalki called it a classic story which can be watched once only for thrills.

 The success of the film prompted the makers to sign on Rambha to appear alongside Vijay in two of his next projects – Endrendrum Kadhal (1999) and Minsara Kanna (1999).